okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app/main/openidconnect/submit.md

     > **Note**: A variable can include a complete URL (for example, https://example.com).
 This enables you to use more globally useful variables such as `${org.baseURL}`.

-* **Do you require an Initiate Login URI** (Optional): Include a login URI if you want the Okta integration to handle redirecting your users to your application to start the sign-in request.
+* **Do you require an Initiate Login URI** (Optional): Include a sign-in URI if you want the Okta integration to handle redirecting your users to your application to start the sign-in request.
 When end users click a tile in their Okta dashboard, they are redirected to the `initiate_login_uri` of the client application, which constructs an authorization request and redirects the end user back to Okta.

   * **Does your Initiate Login URI vary per tenant?**: If **Yes**, an additional field appears to assist you in setting up a per tenant configuration.
 The instructions for adding and using the custom variables are identical to the per tenant instructions for the Redirect URI.

-  * **Enter your Initiate Login URI**: Provide the complete login URI for your app integration, including the variable names if you're using a per tenant design.
+  * **Enter your Initiate Login URI**: Provide the complete sign-in URI for your app integration, including the variable names if you're using a per tenant design.

 * **Do you require a Post Logout Redirect URI?** (Optional): Include a sign-out Redirect URI if you have a location where you want to send your end user after they sign out of your application.